 We do not tolerate abusive behavior or correspondence towards our staff and others involved in the publishing process on our behalf.
 If anyone involved in this process engages in such behavior we have the right to take action to protect others from this abuse.
 This may include, for example, withdrawal of a manuscript from consideration or challenging abusive peer review comments.

 Soil Health operates a rigorous peer-review process.
-In most cases, this is a single-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+In most cases, this is a single-blind assessment with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including final decisions and approval of Guest Editors, Special Issue topics, and new Editorial Board members.
 A summary of the editorial process can be found at Editorial Process.